-Some cases have held liable as dischargers owners who unwittingly purchased property with abandoned underground storage tanks (USTs) that had previously leaked.
-12 The leading case on liability of lessors under the Navigation Law is State v.
-Green.
-13 This case involved a discharge of oil from a 275-gallon aboveground storage tank (AST) owned by a tenant at a mobile home park.
+Some cases have held liable as dischargers owners who unwittingly purchased property with abandoned underground storage tanks (USTs) that had previously leaked.12 The leading case on liability of lessors under the Navigation Law is State v.
+Green.13 This case involved a discharge of oil from a 275-gallon aboveground storage tank (AST) owned by a tenant at a mobile home park.
 In holding the lessor liable for the cleanup costs, the N.Y.
 Court of Appeals ruled that a landowner could be liable as a discharger where it had both control over activities occurring on the property and reason to believe that its tenants would be using petroleum products.
 The Court found that the owner of the trailer park had through its lease the ability to control potential sources of contamination on its property, including the maintenance of a 275-gallon AST, and that the owner's "failure, unintentional or otherwise, to take any action in controlling the events that led to the spill or to effect an immediate cleanup renders it liable as a discharger."

 In State of New York v.
-Speonk Fuel Inc., 14 the Court of Appeals reaffirmed that liability may be imposed on property owners not just for active conduct, but also based on their "capacity to take action to prevent an oil spill or to clean up contamination resulting from a spill."15 As a result, the court found Speonk liable as a discharger because it knew about the spill, but failed to clean it up.
+Speonk Fuel Inc., the Court of Appeals reaffirmed that liability may be imposed on property owners not just for active conduct, but also based on their "capacity to take action to prevent an oil spill or to clean up contamination resulting from a spill."
+As a result, the court found Speonk liable as a discharger because it knew about the spill, but failed to clean it up.

 A number of appellate courts have held lessors liable for tanks operated by their tenants under a "capacity to control" analysis even in the absence of any evidence that the lessor caused or contributed to the discharge.
-16 Other courts have found that lessors may be owners of the USTs since they become trade fixtures, usually after tenants have vacated the premises.
-Many of these cases tend to involve former gas stations.17 At least one court has held lessors liable even when they were not aware of the existence of the USTs or failed to remediate the contamination after purchasing the property and discovering the contamination.
-18
+Other courts have found that lessors may be owners of the USTs since they become trade fixtures, usually after tenants have vacated the premises.
+Many of these cases tend to involve former gas stations.
+At least one court has held lessors liable even when they were not aware of the existence of the USTs or failed to remediate the contamination after purchasing the property and discovering the contamination.

-Dischargers are required to report any unauthorized spills of petroleum within two hours of discovery to the NYS Spill Hotline.19 The NYSDEC spill reporting regulations also impose reporting obligations on the owner or operator of the facility where the spill occurred, as well as the person who was in actual or constructive control of the petroleum.20
+Dischargers are required to report any unauthorized spills of petroleum within two hours of discovery to the NYS Spill Hotline.
+The NYSDEC spill reporting regulations also impose reporting obligations on the owner or operator of the facility where the spill occurred, as well as the person who was in actual or constructive control of the petroleum.

-A "faultless landowner" who is liable as a discharger simply because of its status as the owner of the property impacted by the discharge may seek contribution.21 Innocent parties may also seek reimbursement from the Oil Spill Fund.
+A "faultless landowner" who is liable as a discharger simply because of its status as the owner of the property impacted by the discharge may seek contribution.
+Innocent parties may also seek reimbursement from the Oil Spill Fund.
 However, lessors or tenants who are considered dischargers may not obtain reimbursement from the Oil Spill Fund even if they paid more than their fair share of the cleanup costs.
-Claims for reimbursement must be made within three years after discovery of the damage and no later than 10 years after the incident.22
+Claims for reimbursement must be made within three years after discovery of the damage and no later than 10 years after the incident.

 The Navigation Law also authorizes the state to file a lien against the land where the discharge took place when the Oil Spill Fund incurs costs to clean up or remove a discharge or makes payment to satisfy claims asserted by injured parties and a landowner fails to make payment within 90 days of a demand.
-The lien is a non-priority lien that does not subordinate previously perfected security interests.23 permanently out of service must then either be removed or, if left in place, tanks must be filled with solid, inert material such as sand or concrete slurry.
-The NYSDEC must be notified 30 days prior to filling or removal.
+The lien is a non-priority lien that does not subordinate previously perfected security interests.